rsalmei/about-time/README.md

 |           .99            |         1          |     '1.01/s'     |
 |        1165263\.         |        123         |     '9.12/d'     |

 ## Accuracy

 `about_time` supports all versions of python, but in pythons >= `3.3` it performs even better, with much higher resolution and smaller propagation of errors, thanks to the new `time.perf_counter`.
 In older versions, it uses `time.time` as usual.

 ## Changelog highlights:
+- 4.2.2: fix optional precision parameter not being actually optional; add `py.typed` in the distribution to satisfy mypy and other type checking tools; update build system and github workflow; drop Python 3.7 and include 3.12, 3.13, and 3.14.
 - 4.2.1: makes fixed precision actually gain more resolution, when going from a default 1 to 2 decimals
 - 4.2.0: support for fixed precision, useful when one needs output without varying lengths; official Python 3.11 support
 - 4.1.0: enable to cache features within closures, to improve performance for https://github.com/rsalmei/alive-progress